maboiteaspam/dns-server-via-dht/README.md

     -b, --bootstrap <nodes>    ip:port address of the bootstrap nodes, or, 'diy' to scan the network for the BT DHT
 ```

+# TODO

+- add dig example command
+- add tests
+- test IRL
+- implement nss or something like this ?
+Or find good browser plugin ?